-Driver Skills Development Programs are certified by the Registry of Motor Vehicles and offer advanced driver training in accident avoidance techniques.
-These programs are conducted in a controlled environment on an off-road training course at actual roadway speeds.
+- Driver Skills Development Programs are certified by the Massachusetts Registry of Motor Vehicles and offer advanced driver training in accident avoidance techniques

-The Injury Prevention and Control Program of the Massachusetts Department of Public Health offers resources related to passenger safety, including written materials, community coalitions, and education.
+- Passenger safety resources from the Injury Prevention and Control Program of the Massachusetts Department of Public Health

-National Highway Traffic Safety Administration has information on safety research, vehicle and equipment recalls and occupant protection systems including child safety seats.
+- National Highway Traffic Safety Administration – information on safety research, vehicle and equipment recalls, and occupant protection systems including child safety seats

 This information is provided by Human Service Transportation Office.